qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/About.md

    +

 + #### TA office hours and recitals
-  - Via Course Slack Space / Link Shared via Collab maillist
+  - Via Course Slack Space / Link Shared via Course maillist
-  - Mon: 5pm-6pm by Aman
-  - Wed: 5pm-6pm By Zhe Wang
-  - Fri: 1pm-2:30pm By William Christopher Peterson
+  - TBD

 + #### Recital lectures about ML platforms
   - We will have recital sessions from instructor, or TA or  invited speakers to teach students about deep learning platforms or libraries.
-Specific dates will be communicated via our Collab maillist.
+Specific dates will be communicated via our Canvas maillist.
 So far we plan to have recital topics like:
     - Machine Learning in the cloud: AWS invited speaker
     - RL Gym – invited speaker
     - Adversarial ML – invited speaker